hatrari/az-900-cheat-sheets/describe-security-privacy-compliance-trust.md

 * __Something you are__ is typically some sort of biometric property, such as a fingerprint or face scan used on many mobile devices.

 ## Describe security tools and features of Azure

+### Azure Security Center
+Azure Security Center is a monitoring service that provides threat protection across all of your services both in Azure, and on-premises.
+Security Center can:
+* Provide security recommendations based on your configurations, resources, and networks.
+* Monitor security settings across on-premises and cloud workloads, and automatically apply required security to new services as they come online.
+* Continuously monitor all your services and perform automatic security assessments to identify potential vulnerabilities before they can be exploited.
+* Use machine learning to detect and block malware from being installed on your virtual machines and services.
+You can also define a list of allowed applications to ensure that only the apps you validate can execute.
+* Analyze and identify potential inbound attacks and help to investigate threats and any post-breach activity that might have occurred.
+* Provide just-in-time access control for ports, reducing your attack surface by ensuring the network only allows traffic that you require.

+Azure Security Center is available in two tiers:
+* __Free__: Available as part of your Azure subscription, this tier is limited to assessments and recommendations of Azure resources only.
+* __Standard__: This tier provides a full suite of security-related services including continuous monitoring, threat detection, just-in-time access control for ports, and more.

+### Azure Key Vault
+Azure Key Vault is a centralized cloud service for storing your applications' secrets.
+Key Vault helps you control your applications' secrets by keeping them in a single, central location and by providing secure access, permissions control, and access logging capabilities.

+The benefits of using Key Vault include:
+* __Centralized application secrets__: Centralizing storage for application secrets allows you to control their distribution and reduces the chances that secrets may be accidentally leaked.
+* __Securely stored secrets and keys__: Azure uses industry-standard algorithms, key lengths, and HSMs, and access requires proper authentication and authorization.
+* __Monitor access and use__: Using Key Vault, you can monitor and control access to company secrets.
+* __Simplified administration of application secrets__: Key Vault makes it easier to enroll and renew certificates from public Certificate Authorities (CAs).
+You can also scale up and replicate content within regions and use standard certificate management tools.
+* __Integrate with other Azure services__: You can integrate Key Vault with storage accounts, container registries, event hubs and many more Azure services.

+### Azure Information Protection
+Azure Information Protection is a cloud-based solution that helps organizations classify and (optionally) protect its documents and emails by applying labels.
+Labels can be applied automatically (by administrators who define rules and conditions), manually (by users), or with a combination of both (where users are guided by recommendations).

+### Azure Advanced Threat Protection
+Azure Advanced Threat Protection is a cloud-based security solution that identifies, detects, and helps you investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
+Azure ATP is capable of detecting known malicious attacks and techniques, security issues, and risks against your network.

+Azure Advanced Threat Protection components:
+* __Azure Advanced Threat Protection (ATP) portal__: Azure ATP has its own portal, through which you can monitor and respond to suspicious activity.
+The Azure ATP portal allows you to create your Azure ATP instance, and view the data received from Azure ATP sensors.
+You can also use the portal to monitor, manage, and investigate threats in your network environment.
+* __Azure Advanced Threat Protection (ATP) sensor__: Azure ATP sensors are installed directly on your domain controllers.
+The sensor monitors domain controller traffic without requiring a dedicated server or configuring port mirroring.
+* __Azure Advanced Threat Protection (ATP) cloud service__: Azure ATP cloud service runs on Azure infrastructure and is currently deployed in the United States, Europe, and Asia.
+Azure ATP cloud service is connected to Microsoft's intelligent security graph.

+## Describe Azure governance methodologies